mikeryanmay/IB290_2019/README.md

 ### October 3: Introduction to tree inference and Markov chain Monte Carlo

-TBD

-### October 10: Phylogenetics potpourri -- recap and misc. stuff that we didn't cover yet

-TBD
+No power!

+### October 10:  Introduction to tree inference and Markov chain Monte Carlo

 ### October 17: TBD